Click here to read the first part of this trip.

 He goes to town and comes back with someone from the NRMA.
 He only has a HiLux and says their truck would get bogged.
 At 5:05 pm John tries a farm back along the track to see if they have a tractor, but no-one is there.
 He goes to the Police station but no-one is there (turns out they were with NPWS catching an illegal shooter in a national park).
 John contacts the Police call centre.
 They message the local Police and about 6:30 pm they arrive.
 There are two Pajeros, with the local Sergeant Luke very experienced and Teagan from Euston, about 80 kilometres to the west.

 We end up having to use Luke's Pajero (which had a very long winch) connected to our straps and then John connected to the back of him.
 I only needed to be winched about five metres to a spot which had a much harder track surface.
 Once I go there, we disconnected everything and they all moved back to dry track.
 I then easily drove to that spot.
-Finally we head out but Teagan, who has never even done a 4WD course, slipped off the track and got bogged.
+Finally we head out but Teagan, who has never even done a 4WD course, slips off the track and gets bogged.

 We walk to her Pajero and then Luke gets in and by rocking it back and forward, he gets it back on the road.
 We are now all muddy, even the Police.
 I then drive through the section where Teagan got bogged without problems.
 We thank them profusely, I would have bought them a carton of beer if it was permitted!
 It is now 7:47 pm, we have spent something like six hours bogged and getting out.